The algebra of symmetric tensors on smooth projective varieties: The Krull dimension of S(X)

-This property holds for toric varieties \cite{Hs} and for all rational homogeneous varieties \cite[Corollary 4.4]{GW}.
-The paper \cite{Li1} contains a number of other examples of varieties with a group action whose tangent bundle is big.
+This property holds for toric varieties \cite{Hs}, and also for all rational homogeneous varieties \cite[Corollary 4.4]{GW}.
+The paper \cite{Li} contains a number of other examples of varieties with a group action whose tangent bundle is big.

 Though the most interesting cases occur when the Kodaira dimension $\kappa (X)$ is $-\infty$, one may ask what can be said when $\kappa (X)\geq 0$.
-The condition $S(X)\neq \C$, or the weaker condition that $T_X$ is pseudo-effective, imposes strong restrictions on $X$ --- see \cite[Proposition 4.11]{HP}.
-In fact, the following result, which I had proposed as a conjecture in the first version of this note, has been proved by J. Liu \cite{Li2}:
+The condition $S(X)\neq \C$, or the weaker condition that $T_X$ is pseudo-effective, imposes strong restrictions on $X$ --- see \cite[Proposition 4.11]{HP2}.
+The following bound is the main result of this section: \begin{prop} $\dim S(X)\leq \dim X-\kappa (X)$.
+Equality holds if and only if $X$ admits a finite \'etale covering of the form $A\times Y$, where $A$ is an abelian variety and $Y$ a variety of general type. \end{prop} It follows in particular that $\dim S(X)>\dim X$ implies $\kappa (X)=-\infty$.